Patent Infringement Case: Everything You Need to Know

 - Graver Tank & Manufacturing Co. v.
 Linde Air Products Co., 1950 led to the introduction of the doctrine of equivalents, which is used in common law in many countries in the world.

 - Aro Manufacturing Co. v.
 Convertible Top Replacement Co., 1961 caused the Supreme Court to redefine the difference between "reconstruction" and "repair" of a patented item.

 - Diamond v.
 Chakrabarty, 1980 set the precedent that a man-made living organism is a manufactured good that can be patented.

 - Phillips v.
 AWH, 2005 is frequently used as a reference case when it comes to interpreting the language of a patent.

 - KSR v.
 Teleflex, 2007 is another reference case that is used when the "obviousness" of an invention is uncertain.
 To be patentable, Inventions cannot be "obvious" to individuals skillful in the relevant area.

 If you need help with a patent infringement case, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.